orangeisland66/UniSpine-GS/README.md

 To render both training and test views, omit `--skip_train`.

+The experimental results reported in the paper, including SSIM, PSNR, training time, and inference time, are averaged over the results from the four .nii.gz datasets in the CTSpine3D_example folder.
+SSIM, PSNR, and training time are obtained during the training stage, while inference time is measured during the testing stage using render.py.

 ## 7. Citation

 If you use this codebase in your research, please cite the following paper: